 - If the claim was not denied, the amount that the insurer paid out

 The report will not include specifics, such as what part of the house was damaged — but if you are buying a house, it will give you enough information to ask the homeowner to explain the details.
-CLUE reports typically include the property address as well as some information pertaining to the policyholder, including their name and policy number.
+CLUE reports also typically include the property address as well as some information pertaining to the policyholder, including their name and policy number.

 What if a CLUE report is blank?

-CLUE reports provide home buyers with useful information regarding a property’s condition and claims history.
+CLUE reports typically provide home buyers with useful information regarding a property’s condition and claims history.
 However, you may find that a CLUE report is blank.
 Though a blank report may cause confusion or concern, it actually indicates one of two things:

 - The homeowner did not make any insurance claims in the past several years.

-- The individual home was covered by an insurance company that does not report claims to LexisNexis, and so claims will not appear on CLUE reports.
+- The individual home was covered by an insurance company that does not report claims to LexisNexis, so claims will not appear on CLUE reports.

-Claims listed on CLUE reports generally extend back 5-7 years.
+Claims listed on CLUE reports generally covers the past 5-7 years.
 Occasionally, you will find that no claims have been made within that time frame.
 However, a blank CLUE report does not necessarily mean that no damage occurred at the location, simply that no insurance claim was filed.
 The owner may have taken care of the damages out of pocket rather than filing a claim.
 Additionally, not all insurance companies use the database required for CLUE reports.
 In these cases, a requested CLUE report may return blank.

 How to get a copy of a CLUE report